ViuCoding/unsplash-viewer-app/README.md

-# readme-templates

->Templates para empezar a trabjar con de forma rápida utilizando los standar de common-readme.
-Estos se aplican en [nuwe.io](https://nuwe.io)

 ## Background

-This project was created to participate in the Vueling Tech Hack challenge hosted by [Nuwe.io](https://nuwe.io/dev/competitions/vueling-tech-hack)
+This project was created to participate in the Vueling Tech Hack challenge hosted by [Nuwe.io](https://nuwe.io/dev/competitions/vueling-tech-hack).

-## Usage

-Simplente clonar y rellenar cada uno de las secciones con la info que se pide.

 ## Installation